SharathS529/Power-BI/HR_Analysis/Readme.md

 ---

-# 📊 Dashboard Improvement Suggestions (for you)

-You’re on a strong track — these tweaks will make it professional-level:

-**Add:**

-* Attrition trend over time
-* Satisfaction vs attrition correlation
-* Attrition by age group
-* Attrition by job role

-**Improve:**

-* Fix typo: “AVERAGE_WORKLIFE BALANCE”
-* Increase contrast on donut labels
-* Replace gauge with comparison chart (more informative)

----

 # ✅ Final Summary

 This dashboard clearly shows a **systemic attrition and satisfaction problem**, especially affecting employees in their first two years, and not limited to any department or salary level.
 The organization likely needs broad engagement and career-growth interventions rather than pay adjustments alone.